A lovely and refreshing frozen lemon cake, with a crumb base and topping and a light and creamy lemon filling. A perfect Summer dessert!

 - Cover the pan with plastic wrap.

 - Cover the plastic wrap with aluminum foil.
 Place in the freezer for one hour.

-- When cake has chilled, remove from freezer and sprinkle remaining crumb topping on top and press in lightly.
-Return to freezer for at least 5 hours more.
-Serve straight from freezer.
+- When the cake has chilled, remove from the freezer and sprinkle the remaining crumb topping on top and press in lightly.
+Return to the freezer for at least 5 hours more.
+Serve straight from the freezer.

 This frozen dessert is perfect served right from the freezer, as it is very sliceable even when frozen.